Comprehensive Elder Law Services Addressing a Full Range of Legal Issues

 Representation In Contested Pennsylvania Estate And Probate Matters

 There are a variety of probate or estate matters that may require representation in court or litigation.
-These matters include a contested will issue about a trust, the alleged abuse by the executor or administrator of the estate, or the failure of anyone to open an estate for a deceased individual when there are assets in that individual’s name.
+These matters include a contested will, an issue about trust, the alleged abuse by the executor or administrator of the estate, or the failure of anyone to open an estate for a deceased individual when there are assets in that individual’s name.
+Our skilled estate litigation attorneys are ready to represent you, as plaintiff or defendant, in these or any related disputes.